 On a personal note, I love to read.
 I enjoy going to the library and perusing the shelves for new material.
 Interestingly enough, I don’t own a million books because I don’t have the space to keep them.
 I have about two shelves of my favorites and that’s it.

 I enjoy arts and crafts and often peruse Pinterest for ideas on what to do with the materials I have on hand.
 One day the kids and I collected acorns and pinecones in the park and found crafts to do with them.

 I do most of my cooking from scratch.
 My newest venture is cutting down on sweet foods, processed foods, and animal products.
 (See my blog posts under the category Food/Diet) I’m not vegan, paleo, macrobiotic, or any other named eating program but am trying to strike a balance between mood and food.
 I am a big fan of mint chocolate and chocolate with peanut butter so do have my vices.

-Last important factoid is that I rarely use one-time items.
-We use cloth napkins, reusable microfiber cleaning clothes, ‘and real’ dishes.
+The last important factoid is that I rarely use one-time items.
+We use cloth napkins, reusable microfiber cleaning cloths, ‘and real’ dishes.
 I’m a big second-hand shopper especially when it comes to clothes.
 This has a large impact on my business philosophy of freecycling (rehoming) where I find new homes for the giveaway items my clients have decluttered.
-They feel good that other people can use there stuff plus it keeps usable items out of the landfill.
+They feel good that other people can use their stuff plus it keeps usable items out of the landfill.